gdsec-test/security-detections-framework/documentation/Detection_Lifecycle_Framework.md

 - The Logic that will drive the events to be considered.
 - The action that will be taken when the logic and or conditions are met.

-Once the above have been considered it important to identify teams within Security with ownership of the preferred tool / skillset to bring the detection(s) alive.
-The choice of tool should be one that can help design and map with the framework of choice as well as to provide with the ability to prioritize and focus on threats faced by the business.
-If an individual finds themselves capable of creating a detection, it is still mandatory to contact the tool owners for awareness, technical guidance as well as to aid them keep track of all additions and deletions of detections.
+Once the above have been considered it is important to identify teams within Security with ownership of the preferred tool / skillset to bring the detection(s) alive.
+The choice of tool should be one that can help design and map with the framework of choice as well as provide the ability to prioritize and focus on threats faced by the business.
+If an individual finds themselves capable of creating a detection, it is still mandatory to contact the tool owners for awareness, technical guidance, and updates to all additions and deletions of detections.

 As part of the creation stage, it is also vital to check with other tool owners to identify similar detections that could potentially be phased out or used as an enhancement for a new detection as well as to avoid duplicates.

 # Testing

-The defined logic and baseline can be tested is tested here.
-Testing should be carried out in the development environment where possible before being moved into the production environment.
-Based on the test results further tuning can be conducted to reduce noise.
+The defined logic and baseline can be tested here.
+When possible, testing should be carried out in the development environment before being moved into the production environment.
+Based on the test results, further tuning can be conducted to reduce noise.
 The outcome of testing can be used to optimize the baselines to build the detection(s).

-Exception will be made to the lifecycle and will be decided by management.
+Exceptions will be made to the lifecycle and will be decided by management.
 Where there is an urgent need for a detection to be implemented, the relevant team will be contacted and authorized by management to implement the detection bypassing the standard lifecycle.
 Example of such exceptions include:

-- A high-risk vulnerability
+- Detection of a high-risk vulnerability
-- An immediate threat is identified
+- Identification of an immediate threat
-- To prove a theory
+- Need to prove a theory

 Testing of a detection will also include an effort to continuously define the logic and baseline to ensure it is tuned properly for the best possible results.